 Granulomatous diseases can also affect the pharynx or nasopharynx, the parts of the throat responsible for swallowing and airflow.
 When granulomas form in these areas, they can cause obstruction, narrowing (stricture), or tissue destruction, leading to serious complications.

-Veterans with this condition may have difficulty swallowing (dysphagia), speaking, or breathing normally.
-In more advanced cases, tissue loss can cause nasal regurgitation of food or fluid and alter speech quality.
-Under Diagnostic Code (DC) 6521, granulomatous disease is assigned a 50% rating when the disease causes a complete obstruction or absence of the soft palate, or when it results in the inability to swallow or severe impairment of speech.
+Under Diagnostic Code (DC) 6521, granulomatous disease is assigned a 50% rating when it causes complete obstruction or absence of the soft palate, results in inability to swallow, or causes severe impairment of speech.

 Because granulomatous inflammation in the throat often stems from systemic conditions such as Wegener’s granulomatosis, sarcoidosis, or tuberculosis, the VA evaluates each case individually to avoid double-counting overlapping symptoms already rated under another body system.